ckt1031/news-fusion/README.md

 ### How do we find out the duplicate articles?

-We use Qdrant and OpenAI Embedding Models to calculate the similarity between the articles, if the similarity is higher than a threshold, we consider them as duplicates.
+We use Qdrant and OpenAI Embedding Models to calculate the similarity between the articles.

+If the similarity is higher than a threshold, we consider them as duplicates.